Sai-Moen/TMInterface-AS-SaiMoen/site/blog/bf_intuition/bf_intuition.md

 This blog is aimed more at understanding how to actually reason about what it's doing, and why, from first principles.

+I will also be adding some wikipedia links for further reading, feel free to ignore these.

 ## Intro

 Recently, I was reading some messages in the TMInterface Discord server, when I came across the following